 The RavenCast interviews challenge “us vs. them” thinking with new perspectives on the issues that divide us.
 Hear from knowledgeable guests and join live with your questions and comments.
 Can’t join live?
 Watch or listen to the recordings at your convenience.

-Pastor and author Erin Wathen joins Adam Ericksen to discuss her book, Resist and Persist: Faith and the Fight for Equality on RavenCast.
-Join their conversation then submit your comments and question via Facebook Live on the Raven Foundation Facebook page.
-Read chapter two of her book, “Other Women Are Not the Problem”.
+Pastor and author Erin Wathen joined Adam Ericksen to discuss her book, Resist and Persist: Faith and the Fight for Equality.
+Enjoy their far-ranging conversation in video or a written transcript.
+Erin generously made available an excerpt of her book, “Other Women Are Not the Problem”.

 Recent news events have us asking: Is it ever okay to bake a wedding cake on the Sabbath for an immigrant gay wedding?
 Join us to discuss the collision of faith, personal expression and human dignity in the Supreme Court wedding cake decision and immigration policy.
 Adam opened the dialogue with his Monday post, “Immigration Policy, Sabbath Rest, and the Hope for a Better America”.